 EmbedSDH.ca was designed for busy Family Physicians, by busy Family Physicians [?link?].
 It provides enough information for you and your colleagues to confidently bring physician leadership to this work, without overwhelming you with detail.

-EmbedSDH.ca also provides highly detailed information on leading practices in Social Determinants of Health (SDH), primarily for the use of the Patient Medical Home (PMH) Facilitators, or Practice Coaches, available to support your efforts.
+EmbedSDH.ca also provides highly detailed information on leading practices in Social Determinants of Health (SDH), primarily for the use of the Primary Care Network (PCN) Change Support Staff, available to support your efforts.

-To the extent you are interested (or see yourself as a PMH Facilitator) you may want to review these more detailed materials.
+To the extent you are interested you may want to review these more detailed materials.
 They are extensive, but please know that this is not a journey you will travel alone.
 Step-by-step implementation, over time and with support, will result in a more fulfilling practice for you and better care for your patients.

-PMH Facilitators in your community, and the new team members you will gain as a result of the implementation of the PMH, will be part of every step of this journey.
+PCN Change Support Staff in your community, and the new team members you will gain as a result of the implementation of the PCN, will be part of every step of this journey.
 These change management resources enable you to bring physician leadership to these ideas, without taking attention away from the ever-present clinical requirements of your busy practice.

-The Patient Medical Home (PMH) initiative currently being implemented throughout British Columbia provides Family Physicians (FPs) with a unique window of opportunity to address the Social Determinants of Health (SDH).
+The Primary Care Network (PCN) initiative currently being implemented throughout British Columbia provides Family Physicians (FPs) with a unique window of opportunity to address the Social Determinants of Health (SDH).

-The PMH brings new resources to in-clinic FPs:
+The PCN brings new resources to in-clinic FPs: